ralph-groupscholar/ralph-experiment/ralph-progress.md

 ## 2026-02-07
 - Adds a lineage command to show ancestry for any agent with timestamps.
 - Documents the lineage command in the README.

+## 2026-02-07
+- Adds an overdue command to list running agents beyond a duration threshold.
+- Documents the overdue command in the README.

+## 2026-02-07
+- Adds compare --list support to browse snapshot history with quick agent counts.
+- Documents compare listing in the README.